brainboxdotcc/DPP/docpages/advanced_reference/coding_style_standards.md

 ## C++ Version

-The code must work with the C++17 standard, unless, for an optional feature that can be enabled and that uses a more recent standard (e.g. Coroutines).
+The code must work with the C++17 standard, however, you can use C++20 as long as it's wrapped in a DPP_NO_CORO (but you should NOT make non-coro code wrapped in this just for C++20 functionality!), or, for an optional feature that can be enabled.
+This may be subject to change as we move closer to the C++20 standard.

 ## Select the Right Size Type for Numeric Types